-Jesus meets a woman accused of adultery in the temple area during the Feast of the Tabernacles, according to John’s Gospel.
-He claims to be the light of the world and living water.
+Jesus meets a woman accused of adultery in the temple area during the Feast of Tabernacles, according to John’s Gospel.
+He claims to be the light of the world and living water, two symbols of this feast.
 His enemies, fiercely disputing his claims, likely brought the woman before him to discredit him.
 He said, “As I hear, I judge, and my judgment is just…” (John 5:30) Here was a test.

 Moses, the woman’s accusers say, commanded she be stoned.
 What is your judgment?